arduino/help-center-content/content/Software and Downloads/IDE Settings/Error-Could-not-create-the-Java-Virtual-Machine-Windows.md

 In this case, consider editing or removing it:

-> **Note:** Since changing or removing environment variables can affect other applications on your computer, it's recommended to save the value incase you want to restore it later.
+> **Note:** Since changing or removing environment variables can affect other applications on your computer, it's recommended to save the value in case you want to restore it later.

 1. Press <kbd>Win</kbd> + <kbd>X</kbd> or right-click the Start menu button to open the Power User menu.